-Even if you’re not currently looking for a new job, it’s worth examining your transferable skills, should you need them in the future.
-There’s substantial overlap in the skills needed to thrive in each industry, so you might be better matched for a job than it first appears.
-This article takes a look at some of the transferable skills that matter to employers, and how you might not even realise you tick that box.
+Even if you’re not actively seeking a new job, it’s wise to examine your transferable skills and proactively prepare for potential career changes.
+There’s substantial overlap in the skills needed to thrive in each industry, so you might be a better match for a job than it first appears.
+This article explores some of the transferable skills that matter to employers and how you might already possess them without realising it.

 Hard skills versus soft skills

-Before considering which of your skills are most transferable, it’s worth clarifying the difference between hard and soft skills.
+Before diving into which of your skills are most transferable, let’s clarify the difference between hard and soft skills.

-Hard skills are quantifiable and it’s easy to demonstrate your capabilities.
-Hard skills are usually something you can learn, whether that’s through university, online courses, or books.
-Employers might specify hard skills they’re looking for, and you’ll immediately know whether or not you have those skills.
+Hard skills are quantifiable and straightforward to demonstrate.
+They are typically learned through formal education, online courses, or books.
+Employers often specify the hard skills they’re looking for, making it immediately clear whether you meet these requirements.

 Examples of hard skills include: